bestwebsoft/contact-form-wordpress-plugin/readme.txt

 * Ability to add Contact Form into a post.
 Ability to adjust displaying of the form via shortcode is added.

 == Upgrade Notice ==

+= V3.89 =
+Bug with undefined function on plugin's settings page was fixed.

 = V3.88 =
 Bugs with syntax error and undefined function were fixed.